PSW 1000 / 4 credits / Fall

 Shakespeare Then and Now

-THP 2205 Refer to Theatre and Performance Courses for description.
+THP 2205 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.

 The Collaborative Process